Murugan-12/GoX-Coding-Standard/document.md

 ## 5. Favor descriptive names over concise

 Always use make your identifiers self-explanatory
-Some good way to make the identifiers self - explanatory are
+Some good way to make the identifiers self-explanatory are

 ### Best practices to name variables

 - Name variables as nouns, since it's just a placeholder,

-  - Don't use some random names or single letter names as identifiers like ~~a~~ for something that holds a name of a person, instead give a name properly like **userName**
+  - Don't use some random names or single-letter names as identifiers like ~~a~~ for something that holds a name of a person, instead give a name properly like **userName**

     ```javascript
     const a = "johndoe"; // NEVER DO THIS
     ```

-    Instead do this
+    Instead, do this

     ```javascript
     const userName = "johndoe";
     ```

-  - Although single letter names are there is a special place where using a single letter names can be used and it is in for loop denoting the index
+  - Although single letter names are there is a special place where using a single letter name can be used and it is in for loop denoting the index

     >